 Symptoms of hammer toe deformity include pain while wearing shoes, especially shoes with low and narrow toe boxes, and sometimes metatarsalgia Metatarsalgia Metatarsalgia is a general term for pain in the area of the metatarsophalangeal joints.
 (See also Overview of Foot and Ankle Disorders.)
 Most common causes include Freiberg disease Metatarsal... read more .

 Diagnosis of hammer toe deformity is clinical.
 Joints are examined for coexistent arthritis (eg, rheumatoid arthritis—see diagnosis of rheumatoid arthritis Diagnosis Rheumatoid arthritis is a chronic systemic autoimmune disease that primarily involves the joints.
 Rheumatoid arthritis causes damage mediated by cytokines, chemokines, and metalloproteases.... read more ).

 In hammer toe, usually the second toe, or sometimes another lesser toe, develops a fixed Z-shaped deformity.

 Treatment of Hammer Toe Deformity

 Wide toe box, taping/splinting, toe pads, orthotics, or a combination

-Shoes should have a wide toe box.
+People with hammer toe should wear shoes with a wide toe box.
+Taping/splinting the toe in plantarflexion may decrease the deformity temporarily.
 Toe pads sold in pharmacies also help by shielding the affected toes from the overlying shoe.
 If conservative measures are ineffective, surgical correction of the deformity often relieves symptoms.
-If there is accompanying metatarsalgia, OTC or prescription orthotic devices with metatarsal pads and cushioning may help alleviate the pain.
+If there is accompanying metatarsalgia, over-the-counter or prescription orthotic devices with metatarsal pads and cushioning may help alleviate the pain.